redlure/redlure-console/README.md

 </p>

 ## Project State
 redlure is in an BETA state.
 It has been engagement-usable for my teams since early 2020.
-However, there 100% still bugs that you may discover while using it.
+However, there are 100% still bugs that you may discover while using it.
 Please submit an issue or a pull request if you identify one.

 ## Disclaimer